Qiming-Huang/Docs/python.md

 * `with open('file_path') as :`
 	* 'a': open and add the things following the end
 	* 'w': overwrite
+	* you can pass `encoding='utf-8'` if you want to read str in chinese

 ## Class
 ```python